open-telemetry/opentelemetry-ruby/instrumentation/excon/README.md

 ## Usage

-To install the instrumentation instrumentation, call `use` with the name of the instrumentation.
+To install the instrumentation, call `use` with the name of the instrumentation.

 ```ruby